Find Affordable College Courses

 Full Electrical Engineering at California Polytechnic State University - San Luis Obispo Report

-With a ranking of #6, University of California - Los Angeles did quite well on this year’s best schools for electrical engineering students.
-UCLA is a very large public school located in the large city of Los Angeles.
+University of California - Los Angeles came in at #6 in this year’s edition of the Best Electrical Engineering Schools in California ranking.
+UCLA is a fairly large public school located in the large city of Los Angeles.

 EE majors at UCLA take out an average of $17,338 in student loans while working on their egree.

-Read full report on Electrical Engineering at University of California - Los Angeles
+Full Electrical Engineering at University of California - Los Angeles Report

 #7